-- 1. Listen to and approve the Board of Director's Report on the Company's activity and its financial position for the fiscal year ended 31/12/2020. - 2.
-Listen to and approve the Auditor's Report for the fiscal year ended on 31/12/2020. - 3.
-Discuss and approve the Company's balance sheet and profit and loss account for the fiscal year ended on 31/12/2020. - Consider the Board of Director's proposals concerning the distribution of profits by 40% of the nominal value of the share as a cash dividend of AED 40 million.
-At 40 fils per share. - 5.
-Approve a proposal concerning the remuneration of the members of the Board of Director's. - 6.
-Discharge the members of the Board of Directors for the fiscal year ended on 31/12/2020, or remove them and file a liability action against them, as the case may be. - 7.
-Discharge the auditors for the fiscal year ended 31/12/2020, or remove them and file a liability action against them, as the case may be. - 8.
-Appoint the auditors for the year 2021 and determine their fees.
+- 1. Listen to and approve the Board of Director's Report on the Company's activity and its financial position for the fiscal year ended 31/12/2021. - 2.
+Listen to and approve the Auditor's Report for the fiscal year ended on 31/12/2021. - 3.
+Discuss and approve the Company's balance sheet and profit and loss account for the fiscal year ended on 31/12/2021. - Consider the Board of Director's proposals concerning the distribution of profits by 35% of the nominal value of the share as a cash dividend of AED 35 million at 35 fils per share. - Approve a proposal concerning the remuneration of the members of the Board of Director's. - Discharge the members of the Board of Directors for the fiscal year ended on 31/12/2021, or remove them and file a liability action against them, as the case may be. - Discharge the auditors for the fiscal year ended 31/12/2021, or remove them and file a liability action against them, as the case may be. - 8.
+Appoint the auditors for the year 2022 and determine their fees. - 9.
+To elect the Board of Directors for the next three years. - 10.
+To pass a special resolution to amend the company's Article of Association to comply with the requirement of Federal Law No. (32) of 2021 and Authority's Board to Directors Resolution No. (3/R.M) of 2020.